w3c/guide/process/coc-incident-resolution-ombuds.md

+---
-# Code of Conduct Incident Resolution and Ombuds
+title: Code of Conduct Incident Resolution and Ombuds
+toc: false
+---

 This document is a companion to the [W3C Code of Conduct](https://www.w3.org/policies/code-of-conduct/).
 It describes the procedures for handling incidents relating to Code of Conduct violations or complaints.

 ## Summary - What to do if you need help